 Initially, I will take a full medical and sexual history, which may identify an obvious problem, such as ‘timing’ of sexual intercourse or ‘irregular’ ovulation in the woman.

 You will also be asked about lifestyle factors, such as smoking, stress, alcohol consumption, diet, exercise and weight, which can also affect your fertility.
-To understand how lifestyle factors can affect both male and female fertility, click on the following link:
+To understand how lifestyle factors can affect both male and female fertility see the Your fertility website.

 Some or all of the following investigations may be ordered: